talitore/lh3/docs/_reference/completed_features_log.md

+- **Phase 2 – UX/UI Scaffold:** Completed 2024-06-10.
+Established a global layout, reusable design system, and core UI components with a modern, accessible, and extensible foundation for future development.
 - **Phase 1 – Project & Tooling Setup:** Completed 2025-05-10.
 Established the essential technical stack and initial project structure for lh3-web.
 - **Design System:** Completed 2025-05-09.
 Integrated shadcn/ui as the foundational design system for the application to provide a consistent and modern look and feel.
 - **Next.js Application Bootstrap:** Completed 2025-05-09.
 Initialized a new Next.js application with TypeScript, ESLint, and Tailwind CSS, establishing the foundational project structure.